-#FreedomCities is a movement for safe, healthy and thriving neighborhoods and local communities.
+#FreedomCities #FreedomCampus is a movement for safe, healthy and thriving neighborhoods and local communities.
 We believe in local grassroots leadership and action that will lead us to freedom; we believe in creating the world we want to see now in rural places, suburbs, towns and anywhere that requires Black and Brown people to make a better way.
 This vision, which was the dream of our ancestors, drives our multiracial, multifaceted movement committed to protecting the most vulnerable amongst us while demanding freedom for all of us!

 We believe that our people already have the wisdom they need to thrive and in many places around the United States and around the world, the beloved community is already being created.
 We know that figuring out what works takes a lot of courage, creativity, dedication and reallocation of resources and we want to share and collaborate what is working for some so that more of our cities, towns, communities and neighborhoods can thrive.